justincampbell/tp/Readme.md

 # tp

-Presents Markdown in your terminal
+Presents Markdown slides in your terminal

 # Installation